How Submissions Work

 You may receive many submissions to a single request:- Review them all — Different producers have different strengths

-Requests stay open for the full 24 hours regardless of how many submissions you receive.
+Requests stay open for the full duration you selected (24, 48, or 72 hours) regardless of how many submissions you receive.
 This gives more producers a chance to respond.

 Connecting with Producers